rcalderonb6/cosmo-ml-tools/README.md

 [![image](https://img.shields.io/conda/vn/conda-forge/cosmo_ml_tools.svg)](https://anaconda.org/conda-forge/cosmo_ml_tools)

-**A python package that wraps many useful python packagages, ML algorithms and automatizes common workflows in Cosmology.**
+**A python package that wraps many useful python packagages, ML algorithms and automates common workflows in Cosmology.**

 **DISCLAIMER**: This is very much work in progress.
 It is originally intended for my own use, so the documentation might not be as good as I would like.